joshb738/World_Weather_Analysis/README.md

 #### 2. [Vacation Itinerary](Vacation_Itinerary/travel_df.PNG)

-- Based on the filtered weather criteria the user will be able to choose a starting/end point, and three additional destination stops to be added to a new travel map.
-See Example a).
+- Based on the filtered weather criteria, the user will be able to choose a starting/end point with three additional destination stops.
+The user's choices will generate a new filtered travel map, see Example a).

    a)  The user has decided to take a road trip along the east coast of Brazil.
 They will begin and end their journey at *Caravelas* while makings stops at *Vila Velha, Sao Joao Da Barra, and Santa Isabel* along the way.